karlorg/gdnwtw/README.md

 * https://www.freesound.org/people/ryanlouis/sounds/366958/ by ryanlouis
 * https://www.freesound.org/people/juskiddink/sounds/149488/ by juskiddink

 The game is made with [Phaser](https://github.com/photonstorm/phaser-ce) and this repository was based on the [Phaser/ES6/Webpack template](https://github.com/lean/phaser-es6-webpack) on Github.
+The map was made with the [Tiled map editor](http://www.mapeditor.org/).

 # Setup
 To use this bootstrap you’ll need to install a few things before you have a working copy of the project.